hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1310_chapter_i.md

 Sometimes it would be history.
 Again, it would be folk-lore.
 On still another occasion it would be the manifold anomalies and inconsistencies of race, caste and custom.
-In fact India herself became, as heard in him, as the last and noblest of the Purânas, uttering itself through his lips.
+In fact India herself became, as heard in him, as the last and noblest of the Purānas, uttering itself through his lips.

 Another point in which he had caught a great psychological secret was